-The proposal antennas will be placed above, and vertically in line with, the proposed utility pole and painted to match pole to blend with the surroundings.
+The proposed antennas will be placed above head height, and vertically in line with the proposed utility pole.
+The equipment will be painted to match pole or utility equipment to blend with the surroundings.

 4. Equipment shelters or cabinets shall be screened from the public view by using landscaping, or materials and colors consistent with surrounding backdrop: